-In the next tutorial, we would be discussing about the basics of Selenium IDE, its installation and its features.
+In the next tutorial, we would be discussing the basics of Selenium IDE, its installation, and the features.
 We would also have a look at the basic terminologies and nomenclatures of Selenium IDE.

 Next Selenium Tutorial: Introduction to Selenium IDE and its installation with detailed study on all the features of Selenium IDE (coming soon)

-A remark for the readers: While our next tutorial of the Selenium training series is in the processing mode, meanwhile you can explore a bit about the Selenium suite and its tools by looking at its official website.
+A remark for the readers: Our next tutorial of the Selenium training series is in the processing mode, meanwhile you can explore a bit about the Selenium suite and its tools by looking at its official website.

 About the authors:

 Shruti Shrivastava (our main author for this series), Amaresh Dhal, and Pallavi Sharma are helping us to bring this series to our readers.